hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 "Since 2000, he has been the lead architect of the team developing the C# language.
 In 2012 Hejlsberg announced a new Microsoft project, TypeScript, a superset of JavaScript."

-He surely doesn't seem like someone who knows what he's doing. í ½í¸‰
+He surely doesn't seem like someone who knows what he's doing. ğŸ˜‰

 [21:24:45](#16605986851353GMRMh:gitter.im) <dockimbel>:
 * > Since it's a megacorp, I doubt there's any real design thought there.
 Just typical bureaucratic madness.